bmax-ltx/underengineering/README.md

 ## Principles of Underengineering:

-1. All improvements should pass the "Why?" test
+1. All improvements should pass the Y test (why?)
 2. It's OK to repeat yourself (sine waves are great)
 3. A lot of tests stimulate a lot of false confidence
 4. Abstraction comes with a payload (i.e. context)